-Bob Loeb is a fourth-generation Memphian and President of Loeb Properties.
+Bob Loeb is a fourth-generation Memphian and President of LPI Memphis.
 He is the visionary behind the revitalization of Overton Square, the thriving entertainment, dining and shopping district in Midtown Memphis.
 Giving this treasured landmark a new lease on life earned Bob 2014 Memphian of the Year by Memphis magazine.

-Loeb Properties, founded in 1887, is a commercial real estate investment, development, management, and brokerage company focusing on retail, multifamily, office, single-family and mixed-use properties.
-Its portfolio includes over 100 retail, office, and multi-tenant properties, along with multifamily, industrial, and single-family developments.
-Loeb Properties currently has 31 employees.
+LPI Memphis, founded in 1887, is a commercial real estate investment, development, management, and brokerage company focusing on retail, multifamily, office, and mixed-use properties.
+Its portfolio includes over 100 familiar properties in Memphis.
+LPI Memphis currently has 25 employees.

 Bob chaired the Board of Trustees at Memphis University School and the $26.5 million “For Girls, For Life, For Generations” capital campaign at St. Mary’s Episcopal School.
 He is a member of Lambda Alpha International, Urban Land Institute and past board member at Youth Villages.

 Loeb Properties is a real estate development company focusing on retail properties in the Memphis SMSA.
-It also in involved in multifamily, office, medical, industrial and mixed-use property types.
+It also in involved in multifamily, office, medical, industrial and mixed-use properties.

 “‘The majority of new jobs in America come from small business start ups.
 Entrepreneurship creates new jobs, new products and services, better mousetraps.
 It is fun to be captain of your own ship.”